victorsongyw/15418-project/README.md

 make clean; make
 ./sssp -a <dijkstra/bellman-ford/delta-stepping> -v <seq/base/warp>
 ```
+This runs the chosen algorithm on the input graph in input_graph.h.
 Add the `-c` flag if you want to verify correctness against sequential Dijkstra's.
-You should be able to see the runtime and bandwidth of the execution of the algorithm on the input graph in input_graph.h
+You should be able to see the runtime printed out when the execution finishes.